-Nutrition Facts: First, flip the box over and read the Nutrition Facts.
+The key to figuring out which granola bars you can be happy to feed your kids, it’s important to know what to look for on the package.
+First, flip the box over and read the Nutrition Facts.
 The most important components of the Nutrition Facts are the fat (saturated and trans fat), fiber, and sugar.

 - Fiber: You want a granola bar that has 3g or more of fiber.
 Anything less means your bar is not a good source of fiber.

 - Sugar: The sugar should be less than 15g.
-Any more and it won’t provide you with the long term energy you are looking for a in a snack or meal replacement bar.
+Any more and it won’t provide you with the long term energy you are looking for in a snack or meal replacement bar.

 Here is a Nutrition Facts Label with the important components included, so you know where to find them when you go shopping yourself.